mejuri-inc/flowcommerce_spree/README.md

 - Run the `flowcommerce_spree:install:migrations` task to copy the DB migrations' file into the main application's `db/migrate` folder.

-- Run the `flowcommerce_spree:migrate` task (or `bundle exec rake db:migrate SCOPE=flowcommerce_spree
+- Run `bundle exec rake db:migrate SCOPE=flowcommerce_spree
-` from a terminal prompt).
-This will add a `flow_data ` jsonb column to the Spree
-::CreditCard, Spree::Product, Spree::Variant, Spree::Order, Spree::Promotion models' DB tables.
+` from a terminal prompt.
+This will add a `flow_data` jsonb column to the Spree::CreditCard, Spree::Product, Spree::Variant, Spree::Order, Spree::Promotion models' DB tables.

 - If the main application's Rails version is less than 4.2, add the JSON serializer for the `flow_data` column to the affected models' decorators (Spree